wely/DevCamp/HOL/dotnet/11-IoT/README.md

     ```cpp
     const char server[] = "incidentapi[YOUR_RG_NAME].azurewebsites.net"; // address for request, without http://

 1. Select `Sketch` -> `Upload` or use `CTRL+U` to compile and upload the sketch to your device.
 The device will retrieve the amount of incidents from the incident API and flash the LED for this amount.
-Again you can use the COM monitor to follow the progress of the code execution on the device.
+Again you can use the serial monitor to follow the progress of the code execution on the device.

     ![image](./media/arduino-get%20incident%20count-upload%20completed.png)